June 15, 2021

 - Lathisms: Tatiana Toro profile

-- Testimonios: Stories of Latinx and Hispanic Mathematicians - Edited by Pamela E. Harris, Alicia Prieto-Langarica, Vanessa Rivera Quiñones, Luis Sordo Vieira, Rosaura Uscanga Lomelí, and Andrés Vindas Meléndez (Forthcoming)
+- Testimonios: Stories of Latinx and Hispanic Mathematicians (pgs 250-259) - Edited by Pamela E. Harris, Alicia Prieto-Langarica, Vanessa Rivera Quiñones, Luis Sordo Vieira, Rosaura Uscanga Lomelí, and Andrés Vindas Meléndez (American Mathematical Society, 2021)

 - Power in Numbers: The Rebel Women of Mathematics, by Dr. Talithia Williams (Race Point Publishing, 2018)